UK-MAC/CloverLeaf/README.md

 something is seriously wrong.

 There is a very simple, small self test include in the CloverLeaf.
-If the code is invoked no clover.in input file present, this test will be run and the answer tested against a "known" solution.
+If the code is invoked with no clover.in input file present, this test will be run and the answer tested against a "known" solution.
+Run time is much less than a second.
+This test is only for validation.
+It is far too small for any genuine benchmarking comparisons.

 There are four standard input files that are recommended for testing.
 Initially it is suggested than `clover_bm_short.in` is run.
 This is not a very sensitive test and the kinetic energy at the end of this run should be 0.1193E+01.
 It is quick to run, even on a single core, and should stop after 87 steps.
+If the keyword "test_problem 2" is included in the input, then it will self test against a known solution.
+Typical run time on a single core is about 20 seconds though this clearly depends on the hardware.
+Typical run time on a dual socket node is about 5 seconds.

 The second test to try is `clover_bm.in`.
 This runs for 2955 timesteps and is more sensitive than the first test.
 Through this simulation the whole computational mesh in traversed by a shock and so it is a good test of the parallel implementation because all internal boundaries will be crossed during the course of the simulation.
 The final kinetic energy should be 0.2590E+01.
+If the keyword "test_problem 3" is included in the input, then it will self test against a known solution.
+Typical run time on a single core is about 700 seconds.
+Typical run time on a dual socket node is about 170 seconds.

 The third test to try is `clover_bm16_short.in`.
 This is the "socket" test and has a much larger mesh size and therefore, memory footprint.
 The final kinetic energy should be 0.3075E+00.
+If the keyword "test_problem 4" is included in the input, then it will self test against a known solution.
+Typical run time on a single core is about 400 seconds.
+Typical run time on a single dual socket node is about 90 seconds.

 The last test to run for validation purposes is `clover_bm16.in`.
 This is a fairly long, large mesh run and the kinetic energy at the final time should be 0.4854E+01.
+If the keyword "test_problem 5" is included in the input, then it will self test against a known solution.
+Typical run time on a single core is about 6000 seconds.
+Typical run time on a single dual socket node is about 1500 seconds.

+A wide ranging set of performance figures can be found here.